boomlinde/acidforth/README.md

 acidforth
 =========

 A modular synthesizer and sequencer.
+Hard to learn, impossible to master.

 Introduction
 ------------

-acidforth is a digital, modular synthesizer.
+acidforth is a modular synthesizer.
 It has 8 independent phase generator oscillators, 8 envelopes and tons of other modules.
 In a basic configuration it can be thought of as a very flexible FM synthesizer.

 It also comes with a sequencer.
 It mimics the functionality of the TB-303 sequencer, including note slides and accents.
 The sequencer isn't programmed